returntrip444/Project13/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
+ELK-Playbook - used to install ELK Server Filebeat-Playbook - Used to install and configure Filebeat on Elk Server and DVWA servers Metricbeat-Playbook - Used to install and configure Metricbeat on Elk Server and DVWA servers

+and you copy these in /etc/ansible
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- etc/ansible/hosts.cfg
 - _Which URL do you navigate to in order to check that the ELK server is running?
+/etc/ansible/hosts.cfg you have to input your IP address for the specific machine you're installing the ELK server versus the Filebeats.
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._